Help With a Federal Agency

 If you can't get an answer from a federal agency in a timely fashion, or if you feel you have been treated unfairly, our office may be able to help resolve a problem or get you the information you need.
 While we cannot guarantee you a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.

 Residents of the 17th Congressional District of Texas can contact us for assistance in dealing with federal agencies.

 Please include all pertinent information and claim numbers in your correspondence—such as:

 The Privacy Act of 1974 (5 U.S.C. § 552a) requires that Members of Congress or their staff have written authorization before they can obtain information about an individual's case.

 We must have your signature to proceed with this type of request

-You may mail or fax the privacy form (select the correct one below) and any copies of relevant materials to the district office that serves your area.
+You may mail or fax the privacy form below and any relevant materials to the district office that serves your area.